shybovycha/flash.hx/README.md

 Currently, there are quite a few limitations in this plugin, most of them due to a work-in-progress nature of the plugin system:

-* it only supports either forward or backward lookups from the cursor line
 * there might be bugs and glitches (the implementation is rather convoluted due to many other limitations of the plugin system, the Steel language and my skill with both)